Aliases for SIRT5 Gene

 GeneCards Summary for SIRT5 Gene

 SIRT5 (Sirtuin 5) is a Protein Coding gene.
-Among its related pathways are 4-1BB Pathway and DNA damage_NHEJ mechanisms of DSBs repair.
-GO annotations related to this gene include NAD+ ADP-ribosyltransferase activity and protein-malonyllysine demalonylase activity.
-An important paralog of this gene is SIRT4.
+Among its related pathways are DNA damage_NHEJ mechanisms of DSBs repair and p53 Signaling.
+Gene Ontology (GO) annotations related to this gene include NAD+ ADP-ribosyltransferase activity and protein-malonyllysine demalonylase activity.
+An important paralog of this gene is SIRT1.

 UniProtKB/Swiss-Prot for SIRT5 Gene